 Serve in Place: Community-engaged learning during COVID-19

-During this global pandemic, we protect each other by staying home and social distancing.
-At the same time, we’re compelled to do more to support our neighbors, community partners and fellow humans — in our home communities and around the world.
+During this global pandemic, we’re compelled to support our neighbors, community partners and fellow humans — in our home communities and around the world — even when we can’t do so face-to-face.
 We are compelled to Serve in Place.